silasfelinus/kind_robots/content/index.md

 We are the Kind Robots, here to demonstrate that AI and humanity can harmonize into something magical! 🎩✨

-## 👩‍🔬 Harnessing Technology to Harmonize Humanity and AI 🚀

-This website is quite definitely under construction!
+This website is under construction!

 ## Created with Kind Intent by Silas Knight 🚀